All right, here's the latest flash from the from Reuters over Judge Vinson.

 I do not lampoon or make fun of that at all.

-I'm sitting here, and I'm reading all over the place a lot of dissatisfaction with Obama in certain sectors of the black population of black media.
+I'm sitting here and I'm reading all over the place a lot of dissatisfaction with Obama in certain sectors of the black population, of black media.

 I'm hearing certain black people say he's not authentic.

-He doesn't have enough slave blood.
+He's not enough slave blood.

 Not my words, theirs.